NFTX-project/gitbook-documentation/nft-index-funds/index-funds/cryptokitties.md

 ### **Kitty-Founder**

-_Kitty-Founder is a D1 input token, 1:1 backed only by Founder Cryptokitties NFTs \(the first 100 ever created\)._
+_Kitty-Founder is a single-fund token, 1:1 backed only by any Founder CryptoKitties NFT (the first 100 ever created) that is supplied to the single-fund pool._

 **Contract address**: [0x77ECd352D737eBB9A7E7F35172f56da36D91e895](https://etherscan.io/token/0x77ecd352d737ebb9a7e7f35172f56da36d91e895)
 **Link to Liquidity Pool:** _Coming soon_